-Final expense insurance is one of the simplest life insurance products to sell, but it isn’t the easiest to discuss.
-What are some unique ideas for selling final expense?
+Final expense is one of the simplest life insurance products to sell, but it isn’t the easiest to discuss.
+What are some unique ideas for selling final expense insurance?

 In general, final expense insurance itself isn’t hard to learn, with low face amounts, low premiums, and simplified underwriting.
 Final expense appointments are generally short, and the target market and need for this product are both extensive.
 It can, however, be hard to segue into and give a final expense sales presentation.

 Having a conversation about death can be uncomfortable.
 Additionally, it can be difficult to build rapport with a potential client.
 How can you possibly get more final expense leads and close more final expense sales?
 There’s an art to selling final expense insurance, and art involves getting creative.